baites/baites.github.io/_posts/2029-02-06-tuning-systems-by-simple-actions.md

 ## Introduction

-In the previous blog of this series[^1], I showed that building tuning systems as orbit of a action group given by $G$ in single pitch space $\mathcal{S}$ from standard pitch $a$ has an equivalent counter part as an action in homogenous spaces $G/G_a$.
+In the previous blog of this series[^1], I showed that building tuning systems as orbit of a group action given by $G$ in single pitch space $\mathcal{S}$ from standard pitch $a$ has an equivalent counter part as an action in homogenous spaces $G/G_a$.
 Both set of actions are related by group-action isomorphism.
 The advangate of actions over homogenous spaces is that they can be defined exclusively using elements of the group $G$.

-Action group on a single pitch space add then some extra structure that can describe music from it.
-For example, I will show in following blogs how using action groups on single pitch space, I can build arbitrary scales such as twelfe-tone equal temperament scale know also as the chromatic[^2].
+Group action on a single pitch space add then some extra structure that can be used to describe music.
+For example, I in coming blogs I will show how using group actions on single pitch space, I can build arbitrary scales such as twelfe-tone equal temperament scale know also as the chromatic[^2].

 In this blog I will show that for less generic actions, I can reformulate the definition of tuning system almost exclusively on properties of group $G$.
 This formulation uses another famous abstract algebra theorem: the First Isomorphism Theorem for Groups.